 The first example returns the value 1.2345 as a floating point value.
 Instead

-of the string constant (or literal), also string expressions can be used
+of the string constant string variables and -expressions can also be used

 The second example returns the value